SixArm/usv/README.md

 * ␜ = U+241C = Symbol for File separator.
 Use between each data file, database schema, spreadsheet folio, etc.

 * ␛ = U+241B = Symbol for Escape separator.
-Use to escape any separator, so it can be within data.
+Use to escape these five symbols, so they can be in content data.

 The USV file name extension is ".usv".